"Someone heard us?" Saché's voice dropped down to a whisper. The grenades can be stopped, she reminded herself. We can hold out here if we need to.

 When I killed that Neimodian, you mean, Saché thought.
 She still hadn't reacted to the fact that she had killed a sentient being.
 At the moment, she wasn't sure she could afford to.

 They touched the speeder down some distance from the graveyard, and snuck closer on foot.
 Several times a rustle in the bushes or tiny footsteps on the grass made one or more of the girls jump up and train her gun on an animal.
 Then when they were creeping down the walls of the Outer Graveyard, there was a unexpected tap, and Saché turned and fired her blaster and blew a hole in the grey stone.
 From the other side a spiked krevol scurried over the top and away.
 At least I didn't hurt the poor thing, she thought, but she had turned crazy in front of the other handmaidens, which was very bad, and she wasn't even sure why she'd done so.

 In the silence that followed, Lané said softly, "If there's anything in that graveyard, we'll know within the next five minutes or so."

 Noone said anything after that.
-Saché knew it was smarter to have complete silence, but she hated it at this moment, because with everyone looking at her she couldn't escape the question of what they were thinking about what had just happened.
+Saché knew it was smarter to have complete silence, but she hated it at this moment.
+Everyone had to be looking at her.
+What they were thinking about what had just happened?
 Were they worrying for her sanity?
 Would they hesitate to keep following her?

 When they heard no footsteps and no voices, Saché said, "I don't think anyone's there yet, but we'll look in both graveyards and the shrine to make sure.
 Then we get Moré's body into the freezer, fill up on water, and get out of here.
 Everyone stay together."